NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ### Requirements
 This menu `Req` allows the user to add (or remove) additional requirements from the current project to be included into the analysis.
-Clicking opens a selection menue of possible requirements.
+Clicking opens a selection menu of possible requirements.
 Requirement names that are shown in gray are already selected; clicking on those hides that requirement from the visualization.
 The first line shows the requirement name, from which LTLSIM was called.
 This requirement cannot be hidden